Startling Facts About NCDs Every Health Educator Should Know

 If you want to help people gain the knowledge and awareness they need to make lifestyle choices that lower the risk of developing an NCD, you should consider earning an MS in Health Education and Promotion.
 What is health education and promotion?
 It’s a field that brings together the principles of education with the goals of public health and prevention.
 A career in health education and promotion can provide you with the skills to plan, implement, assess, and evaluate health education and prevention programs.

 If you’re concerned you don’t have time to earn a master’s degree, online education can offer a solution.
 With a master’s in health education and promotion online program, you don’t have to live near a campus or even drive to an off-site location.
 Instead, you can earn your degree right from home.
-Plus, an online master’s in health education and promotion program offers you the flexibility to attend class at whatever time of day works best for you, giving you the opportunity to continue working full time while you earn your degree.
+Plus, an online master’s in health education and promotion program offers you the flexibility to complete coursework at whatever time of day works best for you, giving you the opportunity to continue working full time while you earn your degree.

 While NCDs are a significant problem all over the world, many NCD deaths are preventable.
-Thanks to the conveniences of online learning, you can earn the degree you need to help lower NCD deaths.
+Thanks to the convenience of online learning, you can earn the degree you need to help lower NCD deaths.

 Walden University is an accredited institution offering an MS in Health Education and Promotion degree program online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.